jesperfjellin/dbfriend/README.md

 ---

-**dbfriend** is a command-line tool for loading and synchronizing spatial data with PostGIS databases.
-It intelligently handles data updates by comparing geometries and attributes, identifying new, updated, and identical features.
+**dbfriend** is a command-line tool designed to simplify the loading and synchronization of spatial data into PostGIS databases.
+It focuses on data integrity and safety, ensuring that your database operations are reliable and efficient.
+By handling complex tasks intelligently, dbfriend helps GIS professionals and database administrators streamline their workflows.

-Key features:
+### Key Features

-- Supports multiple vector formats (GeoJSON, Shapefile, GeoPackage, KML, GML)
-- Smart geometry comparison to prevent duplicates
-- Attribute-aware updates for existing geometries
-- Automatic geometry column detection and renaming
-- CRS compatibility checks and automatic reprojection
-- Batch processing with progress tracking
-- Spatial index creation for optimized queries
+- **Transactional Operations for Data Integrity**
+  All database operations are executed within transactions.
+This means that either all changes are committed successfully, or none are applied.
+This approach protects your database from partial updates and maintains consistency.

+- **Automated Table Backups**
+  Before modifying any existing tables, dbfriend automatically creates backups, keeping up to three historical versions per table.
+This allows for easy restoration if needed and provides an extra layer of data safety.

+- **Supports Multiple Vector Formats**
+  Load data from various spatial file formats, including GeoJSON, Shapefile, GeoPackage, KML, and GML, offering flexibility in handling different data sources.

+- **Intelligent Geometry Comparison**
+  Prevent duplicates and ensure data consistency by comparing geometries using hashes to detect new, updated, and identical features efficiently.

+- **Attribute-Aware Updates**
+  Update existing geometries based on attribute changes, so your database always reflects the most current data.

+- **Automatic Geometry Handling**
+  Automatically detects and renames geometry columns to a standard format, simplifying data processing and integration.

+- **CRS Compatibility Checks and Automatic Reprojection**
+  Verifies Coordinate Reference System (CRS) compatibility and automatically reprojects data as needed, ensuring spatial data aligns correctly within your database.

+- **Spatial Index Creation for Optimized Queries**
+  Automatically creates spatial indexes on imported data, improving query performance and data retrieval speeds.